NexusNation/Documentation/Global.md

 4. No map/server exploiting.
-	1. If you find an exploit within the server or the map, report it ASAP on the Nexusnation website or to a moderator if one is present.
+	1. If you find an exploit within the server or the map, report it ASAP on the NexusNation website or to a moderator if one is present.
 	2. If you are caught abusing an exploit, you will be permanently banned.
 Sharing exploits is also a bannable offense.